Sruthikr1505/Sruthikr1505/README.md

 <pre>
 &gt; whoami
-Sruthi — Cybersecurity learner focused on SOC workflows, threat detection, and adversary simulation.
+Sruthi — Cybersecurity learner focused on SOC workflows, threat detection and adversary simulation.

 &gt; mission
 Think like an attacker, defend like a SOC analyst.